viralpickaxe/manoj-nathwani.github.io/_posts/2016-05-09-building-a-wearable-camera.markdown

 image: https://farm8.staticflickr.com/7223/26909712545_9590e9eca3_z.jpg
 description: How I built a wearable timelapse camera to take on holiday
 ---
 Recently I worked on a side project where I built a wearable camera out of a Rasperry Pi.
-I had previously bought a [Narrative Clip](http://getnarrative.com) and was disappointed by poor quality and knew hacking together my own solution was possible.
+I had previously bought a [Narrative Clip](http://getnarrative.com) and was a little disappointed by quality and knew hacking together my own solution could be possible.
 I was also about to go on a holiday where I would be traveling to 4 countries in 5 days, so the timing was perfect.

 ![Camera](https://farm8.staticflickr.com/7223/26909712545_9590e9eca3_b.jpg)